viamrobotics/docs/docs/services/slam.md

 The data in the data directory dictates what type of SLAM will be run:
 * If the `map` subdirectory is empty, the SLAM algorithm generates a new map using all the provided data (PURE MAPPING MODE).
-* If a map is found in the `map` subdirectory, it will be used as a priori information for the SLAM run and only data generated after the map was created will be used (PURE LOCALIZATION MODE/UPDATING MODE).
+* If a map is found in the `map` subdirectory, it will be used as a priori information for the SLAM run and only data generated after the map was created will be used (UPDATING MODE).

 ## Integrated Library: ORB-SLAM3